Apply to become one of the EU-funded Ph.D researchers in the field of ageism

 Those who are considering applying to be one of the 15 early stage researchers (ESR) for a 3-year fully funded Ph.D. program should have a background in the areas of psychology, sociology, social psychology, political sciences, social work, economy, clinical pharmacy, engineering, design, social networks, geography, nursing, gerontology, gender studies, labour studies, anthropology, law or other related fields.

-The deadline for applications is the 31st January 2018.
+The deadline for applications has been extended to 28th February 2018.
 For more information regarding the program, the conditions of application and other details regarding the call please follow this link.